YottaDB/YDBDoc/ProgGuide/utility.rst

 **Labels for selected fields**

 Below are selected fields for which you may find %PEEKBYNAME to be a useful alternative to running a DSE or MUPIP command in a PIPE device, and parsing the output.
-If there is a field that you wish to access using %PEEKBYNAME, please send questions to your YottaDB/GT.M support channel.
+If there is a field that you wish to access using %PEEKBYNAME, please send questions to your YottaDB support channel.
 We will get you an answer, and if it seems to us to be of general interest, we will add it to the %PEEKBYNAME user documentation.

 **Region Parameters**

 Calls to %PEEKBYNAME with the listed string as value of the first parameter, and the region name as the value of the second parameter, return the value.
 For example:

 .. parsed-literal::
-   GTM>write $$^%PEEKBYNAME("sgmnt_data.n_bts","DEFAULT") ; How many global buffers there are
+   YDB>write $$^%PEEKBYNAME("sgmnt_data.n_bts","DEFAULT") ; How many global buffers there are
    1000
-   GTM>write $$^%PEEKBYNAME("node_local.wcs_active_lvl","DEFAULT") ; How many of them are dirty
+   YDB>write $$^%PEEKBYNAME("node_local.wcs_active_lvl","DEFAULT") ; How many of them are dirty
    0
-   GTM>for i=1:1:10000 set ^x($$^%RANDSTR(8))=$$^%RANDSTR(64)
+   YDB>for i=1:1:10000 set ^x($$^%RANDSTR(8))=$$^%RANDSTR(64)
-   GTM>write $$^%PEEKBYNAME("node_local.wcs_active_lvl","DEFAULT") ; And now, how many of them are dirty 377
+   YDB>write $$^%PEEKBYNAME("node_local.wcs_active_lvl","DEFAULT") ; And now, how many of them are dirty 377
-   GTM>
+   YDB>

-When using the following, remember to write code that allows for values other than those listed, e.g., if writing code to check whether before image journaling is in use, make sure it can deal with values other than 0 and 1, because a future release of YottaDB/GT.M can potentially introduce a new return value for a field.
+When using the following, remember to write code that allows for values other than those listed, e.g., if writing code to check whether before image journaling is in use, make sure it can deal with values other than 0 and 1, because a future release of YottaDB can potentially introduce a new return value for a field.

 +------------------------------+-----------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------+
 | Parameter                    | ^%PEEKBYNAME() Parameter                      | Value                                                                                                                       |